- 1947 - 2000 (Creation)

 Also included in this series are copies of the EXT-produced Development News Weekly Supplement from 1981 to 1990 and Development News Daily Summary from 1995 to 1998.
 Both are bound collated supplements of external press clippings related to the Bank and its activities.
 The articles range from governmental news, various developmental projects, and financial activities of the Bank.

-Records related to Bank community relations programs are also included in this series.
+A small volume of records related to Bank community relations programs are also included in this series.
 Records consist of administrative materials for charity programs such as the United Way campaign and other charitable fundraisers.

 Appraisal, destruction and scheduling